Ulli-Aech/Data_Modeling_Cassandra/README.md

 4) Based on the code in the jupyter notebook I tried to build an ETL pipeline in Python with a similiar structure as in the [PostgreSQL Data Modeling](https://github.com/Ulli-H/Data_Modeling_Postgres) project.

-In the etl.ipynb I developed the etl processes for the different tables and used that code to finalize the etl.py to build the pipeline.
-In between I used the test.ipynb to varify the different steps and check if the code worked as expected.

-4) In the end I confirmed that the process is successfull by running the files in this order:
+5) In the end I confirmed that the process is successfull by running the files in this order:
 - create_tables.py
-- etl.py
-- test.ipynb (for confirmation)
+- process_data.py
+- test.py (to query the tables and show the resulting dataframes)

 ## Repository Organization